shabiel/PSN-4-513/README.md

 use an https server with a valid TLS certificate.
 You may use a self-signed certificate as long as you add it to the Windows or Linux trust stores.

-Once you are done, you can come back to the menu and run MD:
+Once you are done, you can come back to the menu and run MD (ONLY IF YOU WILL DOWNLOAD THE FILES FROM THE REMOTE SERVER--DON'T DO THIS IF YOU GET THE FILES SOME OTHER WAY AND DEPOSIT THEM ON YOUR SERVER.
+IF THAT'S THE CASE, SKIP TO MI STEP (next step)):

 ```
 Select PPS-N Menu <TEST ACCOUNT> Option: MD  Manual Download of NDF Update file